DCU-NLG/dcu-nlg.github.io/_posts/papers/2024-04-21-qcet-an-interactive-taxonomy-of-quality-criteria-for-comparable-and-repeatable-evaluation-of-nlp-systems.md

 ---
-title: 'Qcet: An interactive taxonomy of quality criteria for comparable and repeatable evaluation of NLP systems'
+title: 'QCET: An interactive taxonomy of quality criteria for comparable and repeatable evaluation of NLP systems'
 venue: Proceedings of the 17th International Natural Language Generation Conference …, 2024